KhiriratSarit/-Assignment3--Spark-on-gcp/README.md

 This section introduces how to test the SVD and PCA computations by the script `Spark-test-svd-and-pca.py` on GCP.
 We follow the detailed steps which can be found in [the following site](https://towardsdatascience.com/step-by-step-tutorial-pyspark-sentiment-analysis-on-google-dataproc-fef9bef46468).

+To be able to run the python scripts on top of spark in the google cloud platform, we need to

+1. Enable Cloud Dataproc API which can be found in the API library in your console.

+2. Create the Bucket which can be found in Web Console.
+Here, you upload necessary python scipts and data matrices.

+3. Create the clusters to make the numerical evaluations using Dataproc.
+Here, you can easily deploy the clusters which are already installed spark and python.

+4. You can submit the job into the cluster easily from your console.

 ## Numerical Results for GCP

 We randomly generated the dense matrix with dimension $2000\times2000$, $2100\times 2100$, and $2200\times 2200$ to evaluate the performance of distributed computations of SVD and PCA when we use two different types of clusters: one consists of one master and another consists of one master and two workers.
 Throughout the simulations, we set 2 virtual CPUs and 500 GB memory storage for a master and each worker.